-Home > All Blog Articles > How Eucalyptus Helps You Move Freely This Winter
+Home > All Blog Articles > How Eucalyptus Essential Oil Helps You Move Freely This Winter

-How Eucalyptus Helps You Move Freely This Winter
+How Eucalyptus Essential Oil Helps You Move Freely This Winter

-How Eucalyptus Helps You Move Freely This Winter
+How Eucalyptus Essential Oil Helps You Move Freely This Winter

-The essential oil of Eucalyptus is instantly recognisable in its aroma; fresh, bracing and clearing, like a blast of fresh air.
-Steam distilled from the leaves of the Eucalyptus tree and native to Australia, Eucalyptus globulus is just one of hundreds of different types of Eucalyptus that belong to the Myrtaceae family.
-The indigenous population have used the leaves for natural medicine for centuries.
+Steam-distilled from the leaves of the Eucalyptus tree and native to Australia, Eucalyptus globulus is just one of hundreds of different types of Eucalyptus that belong to the Myrtaceae family.
+Indigenous populations have utilised Eucalyptus leaves for medicinal purposes for centuries.

-Eucalyptus is well known for its decongestant properties to clear and refresh you, but did you know that it is also beneficial to relieve muscular aches and pains?
+Well-known for its decongestant properties, Eucalyptus oil helps to clear and refresh the airways.
+But did you know it can also help relieve muscular aches and pains?

-Eucalyptus is rich in a component called 1-8 Cineole (also known as Eucalyptol) which, in research, has been shown to work as an analgesic, meaning it can relieve pain.
-It also encourages blood flow to your muscles and joints bringing heat to your body resulting in relief from stiffness and discomfort, perfect for general aches and pains during the colder winter months.
+Eucalyptus is rich in a component called 1-8 Cineole (also known as Eucalyptol), which research shows can act as an analgesic, helping to relieve pain.
+It also encourages blood flow to muscles and joints, bringing warmth to the body and relieving stiffness and discomfort, perfect for general aches and pains during the colder winter months.

 This warming action can help:

-So, using eucalyptus as a ‘go to’ for helping you move freely this winter is a definite must!
+Using Eucalyptus as your go-to oil for moving freely this winter is a definite must!

 Place a small amount in your hands, warm it between your palms, and gently massage it into any areas that feel tense or achy.